 After making the tart and looking for last year’s post to link it, I discovered that last year’s post also involved quince.
 Quince is in season and as I made the jam a couple of days ago, it’s no wonder why I have added it in my tart.
 The other reason is that quince and chocolate is a wonderful combination.

-Since the eggs in the leftover chocolate were not pasteurized, I put the chocolate back in the bain mari and put it back on the heat again for a few minutes.
+Since the eggs in the leftover chocolate were not pasteurized, I put the chocolate back in the bain marie and put it back on the heat again for a few minutes.
 I mixed in some of last year’s quince fruit preserve and we enjoyed it after lunch.

 Chocolate and Quince Tart